How To Interview Candidates - Remotely

 How To Interview Candidates Remotely

-COVID-19 has forced many to work from home, including hiring managers.
-As a result of this, remote interviews have become increasingly more common, and many companies don’t actually have a protocol.
+The pandemic has forced many to work from home, including hiring managers.
+As a result of this, remote interviews have become increasingly more common, and many companies don’t actually have a protocol in place to navigate such a wild west atmosphere of brand new remote interviewing systems.
 So while most managers have participated in an online meeting before, not all of them know how to conduct a remote video interview.
-Take these tips and crush that interview.
+Because let's be real, interviewing and giving interviews are just like everything else in the workplace, they're learned and acquired skills.
+Take these tips and crush that interview so that everyone can say they had a great remote interviewing experience.

 Many don’t know, but online interviews require some prep work.
 As the interviewer, it’s up to you to set expectations with the candidate beforehand about the remote interview details.
-Figure out things like who will start the call, what platform you’ll be using, and give the interviewee the names and titles of other people who might be joining the interview.
-If you clearly communicate all details of the meeting, the candidate will be put at ease and the entire process will run more smoothly.
+Figure out things like who will start the call, what platform you’ll be using for the interview, and give the interviewee the names and titles of other people who might be interviewing alongside you.
+If you clearly communicate all details of the meeting, the candidate will be less nervous and the entire interview process will be clearly communicated and easier flowing as a whole.

-Conduct a trial run of your video conferencing platform - the best one in our opinion is OptyInterview - a day or so ahead of time, giving you enough time to fix and adapt to any issues that are unlikely to occur.
+Conduct a trial run of your video conferencing platform - the best one in our opinion is OptyInterview - a day or so ahead of time, giving you enough lead time to fix and adapt to any issues that are may or may not occur in the interviewing process.
 The important thing is to be safe rather than sorry.
-Check to make sure your computer camera, microphone, login information, and internet connection are ready to rock.
+Check to make sure your computer camera, microphone, login information, and internet connection are ready to rock and roll.

-Despite all your preparations, what if you have some sort of issue?
+Despite all your preparations, what if you do have some sort of issue?
 Always make sure you have the candidates email and phone number handy so you can connect and figure it out.
-You might end up having a phone conversation instead if you can’t get things up and running.
+You might end up having a phone conversation or a facetime conversation instead if you can’t get things up and running.

-A huge issue for candidates or you working from home is bandwidth.
+A massive issue for candidates or you working from home is bandwidth.
 If more than one person is online in an apartment or house at the same time, it can cause delays or other issues with video conferencing tools.
 It’s not ideal, but you can address this issue by turning off the video function on the application you’re using, just won’t have the visuals.
 You might also schedule the interview at a time when fewer people in your home are online.
+Or ask the candidate if they can switch to data or use their phone as a hotspot.

 Our last and most useful suggestion for a backup plan, is to use the tools built into OptyInterview.
 You can use pre-recorded interview prompts to ask your potential candidates questions and then you will get their recorded video answers!
 Whether it’s to sift through a high volume of potentials, or you’re too busy to interview in person, OptyInterview has got you covered.